 Take the skull of any domestic animal-though Kolisko recommends that of a sheep and discourages the use of a horse or dog skull-and fill it with the oak bark.
-With a piece of bone of the same animal, such as part of the jawbone, close the opening of the skull.
+With a piece of bone of the same animal, such as part of the Jawbone, close the opening of the skull,

-High Courtney extracting the finished 505 from a cow's skull that was filled with oak bark and has turned to humus after speeding the winter buried in a nearby creek.
+Hugh Courtney extracting the finished 505 from a cow's skull that was filled with ouk back and has turned to humas after specoling the winter buried in a nearby creek.
 One teaspoonful will be sufficient for ten tons of compost.